 Yes!
 The State Library owns and will continue to own the @[cityname].lib.ia.us for all public libraries in Iowa.

 If your new email provider supports the use of custom domains, you will be able to continue using your @[cityname].lib.ia.us email address.
 Follow the setup and domain transfer instructions of your new email provider.
-Your District LRT may also be able to assist if needed.

 The main benefit of keeping your @[cityname].lib.ia.us domain is the consistency; you will not have to notify your patrons and stakeholders of the change and you will not have to update your email address in the many resources it’s currently stored in.